 Attributing his life-long fascination with the cosmos to an early avidity for science fiction, Barry Stott founded the Rocket Society at St. Paul's School in New Hampshire before going on to Yale, then doing his Masters in Communications at the University of Colorado in Boulder.
 Soloing at 16, Mr. Stott has been a pilot for more than fifty years, and in addition to owning several aircraft charter firms, he has founded a variety of small high-tech companies, including Trash Engineering and Stellar Door.
 He is a lifetime member of the Mars Society and, through his family foundation, has been a significant financial contributor to a variety of Mars Society programs.

-Chris Vancil has been president of the Puget Sound Chapter of the Mars Society for the past ten years and is also a founding member of the Mars Society.
+Chris Vancil is a founder and co-organizer of Mars Society Seattle and is also a founding member of the Mars Society.
 In addition he has been a strong advocate for the robotic and human exploration of the planet Mars from the days of NASA's Viking landers in the mid-1970s.

 Nicole Willett serves as the Director of Education for The Mars Society.
-Willett is an educator who holds a degree in biology with a concentration in astrobiology.
+Willett is an educator who holds a BS in Biology and a Graduate Certificate in Astronomy.
 She has been a humans to Mars advocate since reading the November 1988 National Geographic article entitled, Mission to Mars.
 Soon after she discovered Dr. Robert Zubrin’s work on Mars Direct.
 Since then Willett has worked tirelessly to promote science and space education.
 Throughout her career she has been involved in outreach such as, implementing humans to Mars projects in schools, worldwide Mars educational classes, maintaining the Mars Society’s educational website, writing regular blogs named The Red Planet Pen, and contributing articles to many online magazines.

 Dr. Robert Zubrin is the founder and President of the Mars Society, as well as a member of the organization's Board of Directors.
 He is also President of Pioneer Astronautics, an aerospace R&D company located in Lakewood, Colorado.
 Formerly a Staff Engineer at Lockheed Martin Astronautics in Denver, he holds a Master's degree in Aeronautics and Astronautics and a Ph.D. in Nuclear Engineering from the University of Washington.
 A respected author and a renown expert on Mars and human space travel, Dr. Zubrin has testified in recent years before several congressional committees and in 2009 spoke in front of the Augustine Commission on the future of America's human space flight program.